Morning, Thursday, 4th April 2019

 This conference focuses on priorities for flood and coastal erosion risk management in England.

-Taking place during the consultation on the new National Flood and Coastal Erosion Risk Management Strategy, and with the updated National Flood Risk Assessment (NFRA) for Scotland expected this month, it will be an opportunity to discuss priorities that emerge from responses - as well as lessons that can be learnt from flooding agencies across devolved regions of the UK.
+Taking place during the consultation on the new National Flood and Coastal Erosion Risk Management Strategy, and with the updated National Flood Risk Assessment (NFRA) for Scotland released, it will be an opportunity to discuss priorities that emerge from responses - as well as lessons that can be learnt from flooding agencies across devolved regions of the UK.

-We expect discussion on latest thinking on the potential of green infrastructure and utilising natural processes to improve flood resilience, with the Agriculture Bill including measures to reduce flooding as part of the assessment of funding to farmers and land managers in respect of ‘public goods’.
+We expect latest thinking on the role agriculture can play in flood management, with the Agriculture Bill including measures to reduce flooding as part of the assessment of funding to farmers and land managers in respect of public goods.

 Attendees will also assess priorities for further investment in grey infrastructure, including the maintenance of current hard defences, and funding for developing new technologies such as temporary flood barriers, with an additional £40m announced in July for flood defence schemes and to provide support in areas that have suffered recent flooding.
 Discussion is also expected on housing development and coastal erosion.